skuligowski/md-docs/README.md

 ---
 ```

-Markdown files that don't have book and chapter properties in the header are omitted.
+Markdown files that don't have book and chapter properties in the header are not included in the book but they are still observed by the watcher.